-The practice consent policy included information about the Mental Capacity Act 2005.
+The practice's consent policy included information about the Mental Capacity Act 2005.
 The team understood their responsibilities under the act when treating adults who may not be able to make informed decisions.
-Staff were aware of relevant guidance in regards to consent when treating a child under the age of 16 years of age.
+We saw evidence of mental capacity assessment forms which were used within the practice.
+Staff told us about how they involved family and carers when making decisions about treatment for patients who lacked capacity.
+The policy also referred to Gillick competence by which a child under the age of 16 years of age can consent for themselves.
+The staff were aware of the need to consider this when treating young people under 16 years of age.